 Roasted Brussels Sprouts in Balsamic Glaze

 Here is a simple to make, enticing change-of-pace from ordinary preparations brussels sprouts.
 It’s a perfect addition to a vegan Thanksgiving dinner menu, so if you’re serving a crowd, double the recipe.
-Recipe contributed by Ricki Heller of Diet, Dessert, and Dogs.
+Recipe contributed by Ricki Heller.

 Serves: 4 to 6

-- About a pound of brussels sprouts, trimmed and washed
+- About 1 pound brussels sprouts, trimmed and washed

 - 1 large onion, ﬁnely chopped

 - 2 cloves garlic, minced

 - 2 tablespoons extra virgin olive oil

 - 3 to 4 tablespoons good quality balsamic vinegar

 - Salt and freshly ground pepper to taste